 ...ignite your campaign with investigative visual storytelling!

-Rise Beyond Gold film premiers at Wild & Scenic Film Festival
+Rise Beyond Gold film now available online after premier at Wild & Scenic Film Festival!

 Rise Beyond Gold also raises bigger questions for the world at large.
 Why do we desire gold, and ultimately, is it worth it?

-Standing Rock Sioux Tribe declared victory after a federal court ruling that the Dakota Access Pipeline must be shut down and drained until a full Environmental Impact Statement is written.
-This decision countered the industry proposal to double the volume of petroleum exported.
-The current pipeline has leaked at least 11 times since it was built in 2017.
-Energy Transfer Partners is challenging the decision.
+Standing Rock Sioux Tribe declared victory after a federal court ruled that Dakota Access Pipeline must be shut down and drained until a full Environmental Impact Statement is written.
+But while oil continues to flow, a contractor with vested interest in the pipeline is working on the review.
+You can help stop this abuse of power.

 New pipeline, port, rail and other petroleum export infrastructure projects are being pushed through the regulatory process under the cloak of the COVID-19 pandemic.
 While we are told these projects are going to bring energy independence to the United States, in reality they are all designed to export our natural resources.
-We'll be following all of these stories, and keeping you updated about how to influence the processes in these trying times.
-Follow our social media for all the latest.
+Comment today on the Uinta Basin Railway!